Indian Navy: Fleet reviews

 The President of India is entitled to inspect his/her fleet, as he/she is the supreme commander of the Indian Armed Forces.
-The first president's fleet review by India was hosted by Dr. Rajendra Prasad on 10 October 1953.
+The first president's fleet review by India was hosted by Rajendra Prasad on 10 October 1953.
 President's reviews usually take place once in the President's term.
-In all, ten fleet reviews have taken place, including in February 2006, when former president Dr. APJ Abdul Kalam took the review.
-The latest, in February 2022, by President Ram Nath Kovind.
+In all, twelve fleet reviews have taken place, including two International fleet reviews in 2011 and 2016.
+The latest fleet review was held in February 2022 at Visakhapatnam, by President Ram Nath Kovind.

 The Indian Navy also conducted an International fleet review named Bridges of Friendship in February 2001 in Mumbai.
 Many ships of friendly Navies from all around the world participated, including two from the US Navy.
 The second international fleet review, the International Fleet Review 2016, was held off Visakhapatnam coast in February 2016 where Indian Navy's focus was on improving diplomatic relations and military compatibility with other nations.

 Naval exercises

-India often conducts naval exercises with other friendly countries designed to increase naval cooperation and also to strengthen cooperative security relationship.
+India often conducts naval exercises (like Maritime Partnership Exercise) with other friendly countries designed to increase naval cooperation and also to strengthen cooperative security relationship.
 Some such exercises take place annually or biennially: